SamuelPrigent/React-modal-context/Readme.md

 ## Description

-A React component that allows iterating multiple modals using context to handle the display.
+React component that allows iterating multiple modals using context to handle the display :

+- To add another modal, create a new component like <CustomModalTwo />.
+- Wrap each modal component with its own <ModalContextProvider>.
+- This ensures that each modal has its own isolated context for managing its display.

 ## Install